-The Australian Energy Market Operator’s latest analysis of the National Energy Market has revealed that gas and electricity prices have been driven up by the cost of producing energy at gas and coal-fired generators.
+The Australian Energy Market Operator’s latest analysis of the National Energy Market has revealed that gas and electricity prices have been driven up to record highs by the cost of producing energy at gas and coal-fired generators.

 The Quarterly Energy Dynamics Report covering Q4 2018 also found that while electricity prices remained at comparatively high levels, they were offset by the addition of 800 Megawatts of variable renewable energy sources, bringing the total of renewable energy capacity for 2018 up to 3,000 MW.